 - On May 15, the House passed the HEROES Act (H.R.
 6800) with a vote of 208-199.
 The bill now moves to the Senate.
-Urge the Senate and the Administration to enact a COVID-19 recovery package that continues to provide nutrition and other needed assistance to struggling individuals and families.
-Check out FRAC’s statement, FRAC’s analysis, and the section-by-section summary from the House, and Urban Institute impact estimates.
+Check out FRAC’s statement, FRAC’s analysis, the section-by-section summary from the House, and Urban Institute impact estimates.

 - Looking for information on Pandemic Electronic Benefit Transfer (P-EBT)?
 All the updates are on our P-EBT webpage.

 New Tools You Can Use

 COVID-19 Child Nutrition Guidance and Meal Sites by StateThis map includes links to each state agency’s website that provides details on how to serve meals during school closures.
 Other resources include links or maps to meals sites, depending on availability.

 Summary of USDA's Nationwide Nutrition Waivers in Response to COVID-19The Families First Coronavirus Response Act gives the USDA the authority to issue nationwide waivers to ensure access to meals through the child nutrition programs as communities respond to COVID-19.

 Maximizing WIC’s Role in Supporting Health, Food Security, and Safety During the COVID-19 PandemicActions that WIC, advocates, partner organizations, and state and local policymakers can take to help preserve access to WIC during this pandemic.

 Summary of USDA's Nationwide Child Nutrition Waivers in Response to COVID-19Q&As from the USDA on the logistics of delivering meals through the Summer Food Service Program (SFSP) and the Seamless Summer Option (SSO) while using existing authority.